ArtieDb1/SpringProject/README.md

 # SpringProject
-You have been asked to create a Spring program to interact with the MySQL World Database This Database is made up of 3 tables which represent:
+You have been asked to create a Spring program to interact with the MySQL World Database.
+This Database is made up of 3 tables which represent:

 - country: Information about countries of the world.